 Here at Litmus, we’re looking to strike a balance between content promotions and product updates, and Trello’s labels make it easy for us to spot if one week is overly heavy on one or the other.

 Once your team starts working on the campaign, it moves to the In Progress column.

 Here’s where you keep track of all the tasks that need to get done to create a campaign.
 In this example, we split up tasks into copywriting, design, development, and testing/QA.
 Choose a logic that works for your team.

 You can also use Trello to keep track of all documents, links, and files that belong to each campaign.
 For example, you can attach a Google Doc with your email brief or your email copy (there’s a power-up to help with that), include a link to a live preview of your email, or attach your email HTML.

 Create a checklist to ensure your email is optimized and you catch errors before you send

 From emails not rendering correctly to broken links and images that just won’t load, there’s a lot that can go wrong with an email—and each mistake will impact your campaign’s performance.
 That’s why thoroughly QA’ing your emails is crucial, and a checklist can help with that.

 Going through a comprehensive checklist takes time—but it’s crucial to ensure that each email you send is error-free.
 So never skip this step of the process.
 Our template includes the most important email QA checks, but feel free to add others that are specific to your team and your emails.

 Are you’re looking to speed up this step of the email workflow?
-Tools like Litmus Checklist can help you automate the most time-consuming tasks and improve your email message delivery and effectiveness.
+Tools like Litmus Test can help you automate the most time-consuming tasks and improve your email message delivery and effectiveness.